Groovera

 Groovera (or Groovera New Modern Radio) was an independent, multi-channel, commercial-free, and listener-supported web-based radio station dedicated to "chill-out music".
 It was founded in 2005 by Timothy James Quigley (July 30, 1970 - July 16, 2020), widely known as Tommy Ohmz, in his Seattle, Washington, living room initially as FrostByte Groove Lounge.
 Specifically, Groovera featured mixes of downtempo, future lounge, nu-jazz, vaporwave, ambient pop, trip hop, psybient and neo-soul, as well as other related and contributing genres.
 Groovera went offline temporarily in May 2012 and announced on Facebook on June 19, 2012, that Groovera had resumed operation and introduced three new channels: Exotic Lounge, Chill Surreal, and Soul Nouveau.
 Groovera introduced the VIP Lounge in March 2016 as a way to reward Groovera's contributors and supporters.
 Groovera New Modern Radio came to an official halt on the eve of what would have been the founder and general manager Tommy Ohmz's 50th birthday, July 29, 2020, at 12:08:13 p.m.
-Tommy Ohmz was in the process of renewing the Groovera Trademark with his California based attorney at the time of his untimely death.
+Tommy Ohmz was in the process of renewing the Groovera Trademark with his California based attorney at the time of his untimely passing.
 As of February 2021, the Groovera web site is listed as "under construction".
 Groovera is no longer in operation.